 |

-Dog is love.
+Dog is love.Β Β

 I was walking Frank (the dog) this week, allowing my mind to wander in and around the topic of self-love.

 Itβs a very human thing - not knowing how to truly, deeply love yourself.
+I see my clients struggle with this often.
+And I admit, I struggle here too sometimes.

 In your mind, you can think it: you love who you are, love your body, love your life.